Median Nerve Dysfunction – Causes, Symptoms, Treatment

 • Modalities – including the use of ultrasound electrical stimulation, ice, cold, laser, and others to decrease pain and inflammation of the involved joint.

-You Might Also Like Osteonecrosis of Hip - Causes, Symptom, Diagnosis, Treatment
+You Might Also Like What Is Radial Nerve Palsy? - Causes, Symptoms, Treatment

 Medication